MichaelKuecken/angiogenesis-cpm/Schemas/model-specification.md

 **Changes wrt the original simulation**
 Everything else stays the same as above.

-- *CPM initialization*: seed one EC as a single pixel in the middle of the grid instead of seeding 400 ECs in a 20 x 20 grid.
+- *CPM initialization*: seed one EC as a single pixel in the middle of the grid.
 - *Disable PDE*: ... by setting $\alpha = \epsilon = D = 0$ ensuring that $c(p)=0$ at every time for all $p$ (and not running the PDE update for speed)
 - *Repeats*: 100 independent simulations